kanilmari/vanillaTree/README.md

-Quick start: Download project and run index.html
+Quick start: Download project and run index.html.
+Enjoy testing!

 Works with or without a server